composer/composer/doc/04-schema.md

   can run before Composer assumes they died out.
 You may need to make this higher if you have a slow connection or huge vendors.
 * **notify-on-install:** Defaults to `true`.
-Composer allows repositories to define a notification URL, so that they get notified whenever a package is installed.
+Composer allows repositories to define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.

 Example: